aldro61/workarena-human-eval/README.md

 ## Step 1: Fill out consent form and survey

 Thank you for agreeing to participate in our study.
-Before your continue, please fill out:
+Before continuing, please fill out:
 1. The [consent form](https://forms.gle/edJ1QbvwAGQZ7VKw8)
 2. The [demographics survey](https://forms.gle/2ENTNj9SARAc82FW6)